RebelUccidere/Custom-SR5-World-Code/README.md

 To install this into your Chummer, simply place the Chummer file into: Chummer\customdata.

-When selecting custom data to check the "Custom World Bans" to mark it as active within your chummer when making a setting file.
+When selecting custom data, check the "Custom World Bans" to mark it as active within your chummer when making a setting file.